briancsavage/Gerp/README.md

-A. Brian Savage
+Brian Savage
 Nov.
 29th, 2019
 Comp 15
 Gerp Project 2: Part 2

-B. [Purpose of the Assignment]
+[Purpose of the Project]
-   - The purpose of the assignment was to implement a version of the Linux command Grep that provides a search of a directory and all subdirectories and files for a search query.
+     The purpose of the assignment was to implement a version of the Linux command Grep that provides a search of a directory and all subdirectories and files for a search query.
 Our version, named Gerp, does the same and provides insensitve queries with (@i or @insensitive), @f will change the destination of the query results, and @q will quit and close the Gerp program.

-C. [Acknowledgements for help on this assignment]
-   - I received no outside help on this assignment.
-D. [List of Provided Files]
+[List of Provided Files]
    - main.cpp - contains the main function for the Gerp Program
    - gerp.h - contains the function definitions for the GerpSearch class
    - gerp.cpp - contains the implementation for the GerpSearch class